 A great quarterback rivalry cannot just be confined to the regular season.
-It has to carry over to the postseason and last for multiple years.
+It has to carry over to the postseason and last for multiple years with each quarterback beating the other in the postseason.
 This has not happened often.
-Here are the five greatest times that it has.

 5. Sid Luckman vs. Sammy Baugh